-Action 7: Parent Workshops Supporting Standards Aligned Curriculum

-Parent engagement rates continue to lag post COVID; thus, marking this action and service an area for significant growth.
-Parents have expressed that site based events are more appealing than district hosted events; therefore, sites continue to locally host STEM nights, math nights, literacy workshops, parent universities, etc. An unofficial organization of parents, Westside Parent Connection, has started a "parents for parents" support group with a strong social media presence.
+Action 7: Parent Workshops Supporting Standards Aligned Curriculum appealing than district hosted events; therefore, sites continue to locally host STEM nights, math nights, literacy workshops, parent universities, etc. An unofficial organization of parents, Westside Parent Connection, has started a "parents for parents" support group with a strong social media presence.
 Their mission is to provide a one-stop resource to all families with reliable, credible, and accurate information in family friendly terms.
-This group strives to create a place for families to safely share resources promoting healthy, academic and social development of children.
+This group strives to create a place for families to safely share resources promoting healthy living, academic supports, and social development information for children.
 They feel that hosting information on social media provides opportunities for on-demand learning.
-The district is supporting this organization in providing content that is timely and relevant.
+The District is supporting this organization in providing content that is timely and relevant.
+Although partially implemented because of scheduling challenges, the District will continue to build opportunities to increase parent engagement to support curriculum use.